Ralph Tubbs: Career

-Ralph and his wife Mary Tubbs lived in Wimbledon Village for most of their life.
-They had two sons and a daughter: Jonathan Tubbs, who is currently an architect in Wimbledon, James Tubbs, who is an engineer and Danielle who is a nurse.
-Ralph won many awards for his designs.
-His wife died in May 2007.

 Ralph Tubbs's Dome of Discovery project was given tribute at the Millennium Dome.
 In 1951, The Dome of Discovery was not only the largest diameter dome in the world, 365 feet across, but was totally unsupported except around the perimeter.

+Personal life

+In 1946, Tubbs married Mary Taberner.
+They were longtime residents of Wimbledon Village, and had two sons and a daughter.

+On 24 November 1996, Tubbs died from complications of sepsis and subacute bacterial endocarditis at St George's Hospital in London, aged 84.